Skip to content

 What it does:

-2. Creates virtual environment (.venv for venv, .pyve/envs/<hash> for micromamba)
+2. Creates the virtual environment (.venv for venv, .pyve/envs/<name> for micromamba)

 4. Updates .gitignore with Pyve-managed patterns